 The Graduate Certificate in Early Childhood Education course (2 sessions FT, 4 sessions PT) provides the opportunity for registered teachers to specialise in early childhood education to address the growing demand for postgraduate qualifications in the early childhood education sector in Australia.
 This course provides an early childhood education specialisation and/or continued professional learning for teachers in early education (0 – 8) with a particular focus on children in pre-school to Year 3.
 Graduates can expect to gain grounding in the latest research and new approaches to effective curriculum, pedagogy and assessment practices in the early years of schooling.
 The course examines theory and practice of teaching, concentrating on the characteristics of learners and teachers and the social and cultural contexts of early childhood education.
 In the first two units, the course aims to enhance teachers' understandings of child development and numeracy education in early childhood settings.
 In the second two units, students consider contemporary issues in early childhood education and literacy education.

-Please note: Griffith would like to advise you that the Graduate Certificate in Early Childhood Education will not, of and by itself accredit you to teach in prior to school settings as it is not accredited with ACECQA.
-However, if you go on to complete the Griffith Master of Early Childhood Education, you will be accredited.
+Please note: Griffith would like to advise you that the Graduate Certificate in Early Childhood Education will not, of and by itself, accredit you to teach in prior to school settings as it is not accredited with ACECQA.

 - To be eligible for admission to the Graduate Certificate in Early Childhood Education course available through OUA, applicants must have an undergraduate degree in Education or equivalent teaching qualification.
 Students will have a GPA of 5.0 or above, a high standard of literacy and numeracy and be expected to engage in the use of Information and Communication Technologies (ICT) throughout their studies.
 All Grad Cert in ECE applicants are expected to have reached an appropriate level of proficiency in English.